 Given that it eliminates currency risk, another top CFD strategy currently gaining popularity is trading overseas shares or commodities with CFDs.

-Goran Drapac CEO of AxisODL says trading shares overseas with CFDs means taking full advantage of price activity, without any currency risk on the purchase or sale of the full underlying asset price.
+Goran Drapac CEO of AxisODL says trading shares CFDs means taking full advantage of price activity, without any currency risk on the purchase or sale of the full underlying asset price.

 He estimates that 99 percent of CFD traders remain unaware that trading overseas markets using CFDs means not having to send money overseas to fund the initial purchase and then repatriating funds after a sale.
 “Nothing can be more frustrating than correctly predicting the movement in a market, then losing any benefits to the currency moving against you,” says Drapac.